MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-system-app-function-calling.md

 ## Code snippet

 The following code snippet demonstrates how to use the function calling tool in the Azure OpenAI service.
-The example shows how to set the temperature to 0 for fixed JSON output, add a tool, set the tool choice to the added tool, mock user input, call generate, and process the output.
+The example shows how to set the temperature to 0 for a fixed JSON output, add a tool, set the tool choice to the added tool, mock user input, call generate, and process the output.

 ```al